Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Feb 21, 2019

-Attorney's Experience In Local Criminal Courts
+Experience in Local Courts

 Attorney's Honesty with Clients

 Of course, the person has to have experience.
-You're not getting some attorney who is fresh out of law school to handle a serious criminal case.
+You're not getting an attorney who is fresh out of law school to handle a serious criminal case.
 You don't want to be the person they cut their teeth on.
 That could be a real problem for you.

 Attorney's Credentials